j-oey/bronxpack/README.md

 -choose the game mode search and destory <br />
 -the mod automatically setups up the game rules for you <br />
 -add a bot in the pregame settings or type "spawnbot" in console in game <br />
+## (Steam BO3)
+-choose the game mode search and destory <br />
+-the mod automatically setups up the game rules for you <br />
+-add bot in pregame menu under setup bots <br />
 # In Game Commands/Functions
 ## (IW4x)
 ### Host Only